 2. Ben Watts

-Ben Watts is a GM at Wattsnext, an Australian based modern HR advising company, successfully serving big names such as Accru, Ellivo, BMS, CNS Partners, and other.
+Ben Watts is a GM at Wattsnext, an Australian-based modern HR advising company, successfully serving big names such as Accru, Ellivo, BMS, CNS Partners, and others.
 With more than 10 years of successful track record, Wattsnext’s professionals aim to create great workplaces for their clients because they have encountered all people-related issues in the past.

 Ben’s Twitter account at @wattsnextBen promotes tips and tricks on how to create a positive company culture and maintain healthy relationships with other employees.
 You can find great motivational articles to help you keep going through stressful periods, insights on what to do to be more productive, and advice on how to stay motivated and engaged throughout the tough moments at work.